DeepQuark: A Deep-Neural-Network Approach to Multiquark Bound States

 where $s_a$ and $s_b$ take all possible combinations. $\chi$, $\phi$, and $\xi$ represent the color, spin, and isospin coupled bases, which are further mapped into vectors $\alpha_c$, $\alpha_s$ and $\alpha_t$, respectively.
 Here, $\alpha$ is a standard basis vector in $\mathbb{R}^n$, with $n$ being the number of independent bases.
 The mapping into standard basis vectors rather than integers from $1$ to $n$ ensures that no prejudiced correlation between different bases is introduced.
 By taking the vectors $\alpha$ as inputs of the DNN, the symmetry information is encoded into the DeepQuark wave function.

 For the spatial degree of freedom, we include the (anti)quark coordinates in the center of mass frame $\boldsymbol{r}_i$ and the distances between two (anti)quarks $\left|\boldsymbol{r}_i-\boldsymbol{r}_j\right|$ as input features.
 The inclusion of the distances is redundant in principle but can improve the performance of neural-network wave function~\cite{FermiNet}.
-The magnitude of interparticle distance is a non-smooth function at zero, which could better describe the wave function cusps~\cite{FermiNet} arising from short-range color Coulomb interaction in Eq.~\eqref{eq:AL1}.
+The magnitude of interparticle distance is a nonsmooth function at zero, which could better describe the wave function cusps~\cite{FermiNet} arising from short-range color Coulomb interaction in Eq.~\eqref{eq:AL1}.
 It is also an important variable with direct physical meaning, which can encapsulate interparticle correlations effectively.
-It is worth mentioning that as the wave function is a function of three-dimensional coordinates $\boldsymbol{r}_i$, it includes contributions from all orbital angular momentum $L$.
-The wave function should naturally converge to the S-wave ground state in the optimization process.
+As the wave function is a function of three-dimensional coordinates $\boldsymbol{r}_i$, it includes contributions from all orbital angular momentum $L$.
+The wave function should naturally converge to the S-wave ground state in the optimization process. \clabel[B1-2]{It is also worth noting that the DeepQuark wave function ansatz does not encode any \textit{a priori} bias toward either molecular or compact states, making it structurally neutral with respect to multiquark configurations.}